ipfs/go-ds-s3/docker/README.md

 The Dockerfile builds IPFS and the go-ds-s3 plugin together using the same golang version.
 It copies the relevant files to the final Docker image.

+At the moment, this solution supports Kubo v0.19.x base Docker image.
+The v0.20.x is not yet supported.

 We also copy the `001-config.sh` shell script to manipulate the IPFS config file before startup.

 ## Config changes